 The aim of the two-year master's in Middle Eastern Studies (Research) is to provide you with in-depth and specialised knowledge within the field of Middle Eastern Studies with the added value provided by a comparative, area studies approach.

 The acquisition of advanced academic skills in the interpretation of texts, the analysis and solution of conceptual problems, and the ability to independently conduct scientific research are other key goals of the programme.
-Opportunities are provided for students to broaden their academic skills by conducting field research or by studying subjects at another university.
+Opportunities are provided for students to broaden their academic skills by conducting field research, in archives and/or special collections, occasionally combined with studying subjects at another university.

 Researcher and University Lecturer

 “Students of this master's are surrounded by faculty who are as diverse in their backgrounds as they are in their teaching and research interests.
 This diverse academic environment encourages students to pursue their own interests, all while being exposed to a wide variety of new experiences and ideas.”

 Many career paths